membercatcousin/waterbucket-API-test/README.md

 # waterbucket-API-test

-this is a test of the structure of a wayerbucket plugin
+this is a test of the structure of a waterbucket plugin